ShipEngine/elements-auth-example/README.md

 The application uses an express server to serve your token generation requests, and uses [convict](https://github.com/mozilla/node-convict/tree/master) to manage configuration.
 The configuration is located in the `config` folder.
 The `default.json` file contains the default configuration.
 The `local.json` file is used for local development and is git ignored.
 The `production.json` file is used for production and is git ignored.

+There are two ways to configure the application.
+The first is to manually edit the `config.js` file (located inside the `src` directory).
+The alternative way is to provide a json file with the configuration values.

+### Configure through config.js

+### Configure using json files

 ### Required Configuration Options

 **Note:** Required fields do not provide default values